An Edible Mosaic™

 • Easy method.
 If you’ve ever roasted vegetables before, you already know the method.
 We aren’t reinventing the wheel here, we’re just making it taste better.

 • Even with simple ingredients and an easy cooking method, these will blow your mind.
 Get ready for something truly special!
-Duck fat potatoes are crispy, rich, and decadent.
+This potato side dish is crispy, rich, and decadent.
 They will make regular roasted potatoes a thing of the past in your kitchen.

 Step 1: Chop